 When to visit Siwa Oasis

 The best time to visit Siwa Oasis is from October to March when temperatures are pleasant.
 In winter it can sometimes even be chilly at night.
 September and April are transition months and also still a good time to go, but do expect warm temperatures.
 Summers are to be avoided.
-Not only can it be extremely hot, most hotels and restaurants also close down during the summer.
+It can be extremely hot and most hotels and restaurants close down during the summer.